-In a city where the temperature is known to hit triple digits for a majority of the summer, ice cream is more than simply delicious: it’s the key to our survival (along with a few icy cocktails at some of the best bars in Austin).
-Luckily, when it comes to ice cream, Austin offers no shortage of options—and plenty of those are dairy-free, too.
-So if you’re looking for things to do in Austin when that mercury starts to rise, these are the 13 ice cream spots you need to hit.
+In a city where the temperature is known to hit triple digits for a majority of the summer, the best ice cream in Austin is more than simply delicious: it’s the key to our survival (along with a few icy cocktails at some of the best bars in Austin).
+Luckily, Austin offers no shortage of options—and plenty of those are dairy-free, too.
+So if you’re looking for things to do in Austin when that mercury starts to rise, these are the best ice cream spots you need to hit.
 With their innovative flavors (ice cream infused with craft beer?) and dedication to great local ingredients, they will leave you grateful it’s ice cream weather about 11 months out of the year.

 Best ice cream in Austin

-Tim and Corey Sorenson have developed a huge fan base since they opened in 2012, slinging softserve to West Campus from a vintage emergency response vehicle painted bright turquoise.
-And it’s no wonder they’ve caused heads to turn, because this is no ordinary softserve.
+Tim and Corey Sorenson have developed a huge fan base since they opened in 2012, first slinging softserve to West Campus from a vintage emergency response vehicle and now with their own shop in Sunset Valley.
+It’s no wonder they’ve caused heads to turn—this is no ordinary softserve.
 Two flavors are featured daily, made by infusing a non GMO milk base with the best quality ingredients around (from fair trade coffee to matcha green tea).
 Choose from a menu of housemade toppings and syrups or let these smooth operators build one of their insanely creative offerings, like Going Nutz, a layered sundae made with white chocolate softserve, brittle blonde chunks, caramelized white chocolate sauce and candied peanuts, or Margaritaville, made with strawberry margarita softserve, key lime bar chunks, molasses graham crumb and macerated strawberries.
-Cow Tipping Creamery recently opened their first brick and mortar in Dallas and is set to open one in Austin (adjacent to Cane Rosso, in the former St. Philip space) later this month.
-And since the truck shuttered on June 11th to prepare for the launch, you’ll just have to wait with bated breath (and spoon in hand) until then.

 If you’re looking for authentic Italian gelato sans the overseas flight, Dolce Neve is your hot ticket.
 Co-owner Francesca studied the art of gelato making at Carpigiani Gelato University (Bologna, Italy) before refining her skills working for Gianfrancesco Cutelli at the acclaimed Gelateria De’ Coltelli (Pisa, Italy).
-In 2014, she teamed up with her partner Leo and brother Marco to open Dolce Neve on South 1st Street, bringing Austin real Italian gelato and sorbet made with fresh, seasonal ingredients.
-Current offerings include sweet corn and blackberry gelato, nectarine sorbet, sour cream and peach gelato and blueberry and elderflower sorbet.
-Also, be sure to try a refreshing granita; it’s one of the only places in town making the silky slush, which is available in coffee, chocolate and rotating fresh fruit flavors.
+In 2014, she teamed up with her partner Leo and brother Marco to open Dolce Neve, bringing Austin real Italian gelato and sorbet made with fresh, seasonal ingredients: think sweet corn and blackberry gelato, nectarine sorbet, and sour cream and peach gelato.
+Be sure to try a refreshing granita; it’s one of the only places in town making the silky slush.

 Co-founders Anthony Sobotik and Chad Palmatier opened Lick in 2010, inspired by the small-town creameries Chad grew up with in Lancaster, Pennsylvania.
-All their ice cream is made with non-GMO milk and cream from Mill-King Creamery (from outside Waco), seasonal fruits, vegetables and herbs from local farms plus local spirits, chocolate, honey, sugar, coffee, cheese and nuts.
-This summer’s hottest flavors are loquat margarita, lemonade pound cake, dewberry corn cobbler, garden lemon and cilantro lime.
+All their ice cream is made with non-GMO milk and cream from Mill-King Creamery (from outside Waco), seasonal fruits, vegetables and herbs from local farms plus local spirits, chocolate, honey, sugar, coffee, cheese and nuts; try the Lady Bird Lavender Crisp this summer.
 They also offer a menu of vegan options made with a coconut milk base, including fan favorites coconut/peanut butter/chocolate and carrot/ginger/coconut.
-Check out their second location, too.

 In 2016, Austin gained its first boozy ice cream parlor when Prohibition Creamery opened on East 7th Street.
 Owner Laura Aidan attended ice cream courses at Penn State University and Valrhona’s chocolate program in NYC, and worked under a French pastry chef in order to master the art of infusing ice cream with spirits.
 Boozy creations include ice cream in flavors like Patrón dark-chocolate sorbet and mescal vanilla, sangria shakes, milk-stout floats and triple-bourbon milkshakes.
-The epic Connoisseur Sundae comes with three current flavors, topped with whipped cream and Valrhona chocolate sauce.
-And while the cocktail menu appears to be its own entity, each drink was actually crafted to pair with one (or more) of the ice cream flavors.
-Just ask your bartender for recommendations, and pretty soon you’ll be sipping a Mexican Firing Squad alongisde your pineapple tequila sorbet.
+And each drink on the cocktail menu was actually crafted to pair with one (or more) of the ice cream flavors—just ask your bartender for recommendations, and pretty soon you’ll be sipping a Mexican Firing Squad alongisde your pineapple tequila sorbet.

-This past winter, sisters Ashley and Christina Cheng opened up SPUN, Austin’s first liquid nitrogen ice cream shop.
-Their ice cream begins with non-GMO, hormone-free, grass-fed dairy from Liberty Dairy (Hico, Texas) plus fair-trade chocolate and organic, local produce.
+The ice cream at Austin's first liquid nitrogen shop begins with non-GMO, hormone-free, grass-fed dairy from Liberty Dairy (Hico, Texas), plus fair-trade chocolate and organic, local produce.
 Each serving is spun to order with liquid nitrogen, which produces more condensed ice crystals, resulting in a smooth and ultra fresh frozen dessert.
-Christina, a trained pastry chef, incorporates her expertise into toppings like citrus confetti, corn cookie crumble, caramel popcorn sprinkles, Earl Grey shortbread crumble and Meyer lemon curd.
-While vanilla bean and dark chocolate are always on the menu, two other flavors rotated quite frequently—and one is always dairy-free.
-Right now, enjoy salted caramel topped with a salted chocolate shell, peanut brittle and brown butter powder.
+You'll also find toppings like citrus confetti, corn cookie crumble, caramel popcorn sprinkles, Earl Grey shortbread crumble and Meyer lemon curd.
+While vanilla bean and dark chocolate are always on the menu, two other flavors rotate quite frequently—and one is always dairy-free.

-After occupying the space inside JuiceLand in Hyde Park for more than four years, Austin’s favorite vegan ice cream parlor, Sweet Ritual, recently relocated to its own brick-and-mortar space on Airport Boulevard.
-The increased production space means more pints and ice cream sandwiches for sale, room for experimentation with new frozen desserts and ice cream cake.
+After occupying the space inside Juiceland in Hyde Park for more than four years, Sweet Ritual relocated to its own brick-and-mortar space on Airport Boulevard.
+The increased production space means more pints and ice cream sandwiches for sale, room for experimentation with new frozen desserts and ice cream cakes, and more parking.
 Made with coconut, cashew, almond, peanut and sunflower butter bases (depending on the flavor), their ice creams come in 12 regular flavors plus four rotating specials.
-They also offer vegan housemade sauces and toppings, gluten-free waffle cones and sundaes made with locally crafted vegan donuts, brownies and chocolate chip cookies.

-Owners Andrew Sabola and local food stylist Meghan Erwin trained at Carpigiani Gelato University before opening Gelateria Gemelli in the bottom of the shiny new Corazon building on East Sixth Street.
-Using traditional methods and local ingredients, sourced and foraged by local expert Valerie Broussard, they craft 12 flavors of gelato and sorbetto, including Earl Grey and a stracciatella made with Fernet Branca and Valrhona dark chocolate.
+Owners Andrew Sabola and local food stylist Meghan Erwin trained at Carpigiani Gelato University before opening Gelateria Gemelli in the bottom of the Corazon building on East Sixth Street.
+Using traditional methods and local ingredients, they craft 12 flavors of gelato and sorbetto, including Earl Grey and a stracciatella made with Fernet Branca and Valrhona dark chocolate.
 The classy retro shop also carries a wide selection of amari, best enjoyed neat alongside a scoop of gelato.
-And just this spring, they opened a trailer on East Cesar Chavez, right next to La Barbecue.
-Now, ’cue fans can enjoy a sorbetto or root beer float while waiting in line for that meat fix.

 Not only does Jam Sanitchat and her team at Thai Fresh craft a menu of delicious Thai food (with plenty of gluten-free options), but they also make all their own vegan ice creams in house.
 Each flavor is made with a coconut milk base sweetened with organic, fair trade evaporated cane juice and local seasonal fruits.
 Rotating flavors include ginger lemongrass, Thai basil, lavender, salty tamarind, Texas corn, Thai tea and mango lime.
 Also available are vegan, gluten-free waffle cones, gluten-free ice cream sandwiches and seasonal sundae specials.